jacquuouille/powerbi_promotional_campaign/README.md

  5. **Converted Customers:** 12K (81% out of Total Reached Customers)

 ## 📈 Key Learnings
- 1. Discount offers are slightly more popular than BOGO promotions (64% vs. 57%).
+ 1. Discount offers are slightly more popular than BOGO promotions (64% of redemption rate vs. 57%).
- 2. The most loyal customers is the segment that seems to be the more interested by the promotional offers (65% vs. 31% the lowest customer groups (New Accounts).
-Same conclusion breaking down by age.
-Male is the demographic group that seems to be the least interested of the offers (43% vs. ~55% for Females and Others).
+ 2. Customer loyalty is a strong driver of engagement: long-term customers show the highest interest in promotional offers (65%) compared to new accounts (31%).
+The same pattern holds when analyzing engagement by age.
+Besides, male customers are tge least responsive segments (43% vs. ~55% for Females and other genders).
- 3. Social medias boosts the overall view rate (+50 pts on average vs. other channels not using social medias).
+ 3. Including social medias significantly boosts offer visibility (+50 pts on average vs. other channels mixes without using social medias).
- 4. Higher rewards do not always lead to higher redemption rates (up to 73% of redemption rate with a $3 reward vs. 52% with $10 reward.)
+ 4. Higher rewards do not necessarily lead to higher redemption rates (up to 73% of redemption rate for a $3 reward vs. 52% for a $10 reward.)
- 5. Longer durations (> 7 days) tend to improve redemption rate (62% of redemption rate vs. 56%).
+ 5. Longer durations (> 7 days) tend to improve redemption rate (62% of redemption rate vs. 56% for shorter durations).
- 6. Sending offers more frequently significantly boost customer engagement (+$15K of average of daily revenuie increased by $15K vs. every week).
+ 6. Sending offers more frequently significantly boost customer engagement (+$15K of average daily revenue compared to weekly campaigns).
- 7. Customers who completed at least 1 offer tend to purchase more: +4 transactions on average per customer during this 30 days (+6pts of retention-purchased vs. customers who completed any).
+ 7. Offer completion positively impacts customer behavior: customers who completed at least 1 offer made ~4 additional transactions on average during the 30-day period and showed a +6pts in purchase retention compared to customers who did not complet any offers.

 ## 👉 Recommandations